Barcelona politicians demand release of Catalans

 The only parties that declined to sign the declaration were the centre-left Spanish Socialist Party, the centre-right People's Party, and the populist right Citizens party.

-The accused former officials are required to deposit 6.7m euros ($7.2m) to cover expected court costs.
+The accused former officials are required to deposit 6.7 million euros ($7.2m) to cover expected court costs.
 In the event they are unable to pay the amount, their property will be seized.

+Santi Vila, the former Catalan Business Minister, was the only person granted bail.

-Reports have emerged that an arrest warrant had been issued for ousted Catalan President Carles Puigdemont, who is currently in Brussels, though the Spanish judiciary has yet to confirm.
+Reports have emerged that an arrest warrant had been issued for deposed Catalan President Carles Puigdemont, who is currently in Brussels, though the Spanish judiciary has yet to confirm.

 Eynde told Catalan radio station RAC1 that Judge Carmen Lamela was "looking at her mobile phone" while his legal team presented evidence.